mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-03-monday_afternoon_Manipulating-files_in_Unix.md

 rm Darwin.txt

 ```

 What do you see with `ls` now?

 - Remember the similar command `rmdir`, which works to remove directories—but only if they are empty.

+**Take care with`rm`!**: In Unix, the `rm` (remove) command is one of the most powerful—and dangerous—tools.
+When you use `rm`, it **permanently deletes files and directories** without sending them to a recycle bin or trash.
+Once a file is removed, it is usually impossible to recover without advanced tools.
+Be especially careful when using wildcards like `*`, which can remove multiple files at once.
+Adding the `-r` (recursive) option will delete entire directories, including their contents, making `rm -rf` particularly unforgiving.
+Always double-check your commands, or use `rm -i` to prompt before each removal.

 If we want to rename or move a file, we use the `mv` command.
 If we just issue the command and a file name, it renames the file.
 Try this and then see what you see with `ls`